Who has home-field advantage in the 2025 World Series?

 Not as much as you might think.

-On one hand, teams with World Series home-field advantage in the Wild Card Era (since 1995) have gone on to win the championship 18 of 27 times (66.7%), excluding the 2020 World Series played at a neutral site.
+On one hand, teams with World Series home-field advantage in the Wild Card Era (since 1995) have gone on to win the championship 20 of 29 times (69%), excluding the 2020 World Series played at a neutral site.
 But when it comes down to a winner-take-all Game 7, that home field has not made a big difference.
-Teams playing in their home ballparks are 19-21 all-time in winner-take-all World Series contests and 62-65 in winner-take-all postseason games of any kind, including 0-2 in this year's LCS round.
+Teams playing in their home ballparks are 19-21 all-time in winner-take-all World Series contests and 69-67 in winner-take-all postseason games of any kind, including the Blue Jays win over the Mariners in this year's ALCS Game 7.

+In the 2024 World Series, the Dodgers won two of three games on the road, including the Game 5 clincher over the Yankees.
+The 2023 World Series featured the road team going 4-1, with the Rangers clinching their first title with three straight victories at Arizona.
 In 2022, the World Series champion Astros had home-field advantage against the Phillies but only captured the title after losing Game 1 at home.
 A year earlier, the Braves overcame a lack of home field to beat the Astros in the Fall Classic, winning Game 1 and a decisive Game 6 in hostile territory.
 And in an unusual World Series in 2019, the Nationals beat the Astros after a seven-game battle in which the home team didn’t win a single contest.
-(The same thing just happened in the 2023 ALCS as well.)

 The history of World Series home-field advantage